Easy Mexican Strawberry Agua Fresca

 Strawberry agua fresca is such a fun drink that you can find it in different variations.
 Just in this blog, I have a variation called strawberry horchata, but there are a lot more.

 Our recipe is made with just water, but you could add a squeeze of fresh lime juice or a few mint leaves to brighten it up.
-Another very popular version is a creamy strawberry agua fresca, or agua de fresa con leche made with sweetened condensed milk or regular milk.
+Another very popular variation is a creamy strawberry agua fresca, or agua de fresa con leche made with sweetened condensed milk or regular milk.
 Very yummy!

 No matter how you prepare it, with its vibrant hue and refreshing taste, this agua fresca de fresh will surely become a favorite for your entire family.